Nokku-Organization/Sentinel-Terraform-Enterprise/README.md

   #### Verifying the Installation:
   After installing Sentinel CLI, verify the installation was successful by opening a new terminal session and checking that the sentinel binary is available.
 By executing sentinel, you should see help output similar to the following:

-      ``` hcl
       $ sentinel
       Usage: sentinel [--version] [--help] <command> [<args>]